Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 1. Click "Add Environment Variable" in the "Environment Variables" section
 2. Set the key as `SQLALCHEMY_DATABASE_URI`
-3. Set the value of this variable to the interal connection string we copied
+3. Set the value of this variable to the internal connection string we copied
+4. Modify the value of the internal connection string so that the beginning reads `postgresql+psycopg2` instead of `postgres`
-4. Click "Save Changes"
+5. Click "Save Changes"

 ![Screenshot of the Render dashboard at the Settings tab, showing the detail of revealed Config vars.
 The SQLALCHEMY_DATABASE_URI variable is present](../assets/deployment/deployment_set-environment-var-render.png)